temporalio/proposals/python/phase-2.md

 * Phase 1 - Initial project, activity worker, and client
 * Phase 2 - Workflow worker, local activities, async activity completion, etc
-* Phase 3 - Deterministic workflow sandbox, replayer, test suite (some parts may be combined with phase 2)
+* Phase 3 - Deterministic workflow sandbox, replayer, test suite, versioning, helpers (some parts may be combined with phase 2)

 This proposal is for phase 2.
 It is intentionally loosely defined and all aspects are subject to discussion/change.